maximilionus/interform/docs/guide_basic_usage.rst

         "indent": 4
     }

-``parser_write_kwargs`` variable is dictionary with keyword arguments that will be further passed to arguments of ``JSON_Format`` object to specify the additional params for DIF language parser on write action.
+``parser_write_kwargs`` variable is dictionary with keyword arguments that will be further passed to arguments of ``Serialix`` object to specify the additional params for DIF language parser on write action.
 At this moment we will only include the ``indent`` argument for `json parser <https://docs.python.org/3/library/json.html>`__, that will enable the pretty printing for output.

 Creating Object
 ~~~~~~~~~~~~~~~~~~~~~~